mapbox/mapbox-gl-native/README.md

   and settings storage.
 This is what is also being built on Linux.
 - `make linux`: Builds the Linux GLFW application with `make`.

+Note that if you are doing iOS development as well, to toggle from iOS back to OS X, you will need to `make xproj` again.

 Target OS: 10.9+

 ## iOS